Oklahoma Sooners baseball: The early years

-Unlike many programs, such as LSU and USC, Oklahoma did not lack consistency among the coaching ranks in the early to mid 1900s.
-Bennie Owen is credited as the first head coach of the Oklahoma Sooners baseball program.
-Owen's first season is listed as 1906 and his final season being 1922.
-Owen coached the Sooners for a total of 17 years, compiling an overall record of 142–102–4.
-In 1923 Bill Owen took over as head coach and remained in the position for 4 years.
-During his tenure the program had a .764 winning percentage with a record of 42–13.
-OU named Lawrence Haskell the third head coach in the programs history in 1927.
-He led the Sooners for 15 years, compiling an overall record of 176–74–2.
+From the very beginning, Oklahoma's baseball program exhibited coaching stability and consistency.
+Bennie Owen is credited as the first head coach of the Oklahoma Sooners baseball program, coaching from 1906 to 1922.
+Owen compiled an overall record of 142–102–4 during his 17 seasons coaching the Sooners.
+In 1923, Bill Owen took over as head coach.
+He coached through the 1926 season and went 42-13 during his tenure - a .764 winning percentage.
+In 1927, OU named Lawrence Haskell the third head coach in the program's history.
+Haskell led the Sooners for 15 seasons, amassing an overall record of 176–74–2 and winning six conference championships.